Kevin Moore: Other

 While in Turkey, he also produced a radio show along with Theron Patterson and Pınar Türen for Açık Radyo in Istanbul.

 In March 2007, Moore played an hour-long concert, which was held at Turkey's Balo Stage on March 23.
 It was described as a try-out to "play some songs for a local crowd...with longer, more elaborate shows planned for the future."
 In April 2007, Moore announced plans to pre-produce the debut album of Turkish industrial rock band Makine which was released in April 2010.

 Since 2015, Moore has had a Patreon page for Chroma Key, collecting crowdfunding for song releases.

 In a 2019 interview, Dream Theater vocalist James LaBrie stated that he recently got in touch with Moore via texting, and stated that the former band mates are still friends.

 Influence

 In an April 2007 interview, Sonata Arctica keyboardist Henrik Klingenberg revealed that he was really influenced by Moore when he (Klingenberg) began playing rock music.

-Television and film composer Roy Harter was one of Moore's private students early in Dream Theater's career.
-Producer/Composer Michael J. Bazini (aka DJ Butterface) was one of Moore's private students early in Dream Theater's career as well.
+Television and film composer Roy Harter and producer/composer Michael J. Bazini (aka DJ Butterface) were among Moore's private students during his early career with Dream Theater.